Timing

 *2.8 Q: Is there any chance that entities that have uncommitted Category Two funds can have those redirected to services eligible under the Cybersecurity Pilot?

 A: No. E-Rate Category One or Category Two funding may not be used for advanced cybersecurity services and equipment that is eligible in the Pilot Program.
-The Commission will explore whether and how universal service funds, including E-Rate funds, could be used to support these types of services based on lessons learned from the Pilot Program.
+The Commission will explore whether and how universal service funds, including E-Rate funds, should be used to support these types of services based on lessons learned from the Pilot Program.

 A: Neither.
 The Pilot Program is separate from the E-Rate program and, as such, the funding is considered neither Category One nor Category Two funding.
-As noted in FAQ 2.8, the Commission will explore whether and how universal service funds, including E-Rate funds, could be used to support advanced cybersecurity services and equipment after the conclusion of the Pilot Program.
+As noted in FAQ 2.8, the Commission will explore whether and how universal service funds, including E-Rate funds, should be used to support advanced cybersecurity services and equipment after the conclusion of the Pilot Program.

 Eligibility